iterative/dvc.org/static/docs/get-started/index.md

 [example](/doc/get-started/example).
 It covers pipelines and reproducibility.
 It's a short version of the [tutorial](/doc/tutorial).

-✅ Please, join our [community](https://discordapp.com/invite/KGXf8d) or check these [support](/support) options if you have any questions or need any help.
+✅ Please, join our [community](/chat) or check these [support](/support)
-We are very responsive ⚡.
+options if you have any questions or need any help. sWe are very responsive ⚡.

 ✅ Check out the [Github](https://github.com/iterative/dvc) page and give us a ⭐ if you like the project!